How lenders can use data to drive quicker, more informed loan decisions for small and medium sized businesses.

 But the marketplace is changing.
-Traditional lenders, often affected by legacy infrastructure and unwieldy manual processes are facing stiff competition from a variety of alternative lenders who can offer quicker, simplified loans that are sometimes all an SME needs to solve their short-term cash-flow issues.
+Traditional lenders, often affected by legacy infrastructure and unwieldy manual processes are facing stiff competition from a variety of alternative lenders who can offer quicker loans with a simplified journey that are sometimes all an SME needs to solve their short-term cash-flow issues.

-Here, we will look at the SME lending journey from both sides – and highlight some of the factors that can come into play.
+Here, we will look at the SME lending journey from both the perspective of the lender and borrower – and highlight some of the factors that can come into play.

 What SMEs want: Fast, hassle-free loans

-Most small businesses experience cash-flow issues during their first few years of operation.
+Most small businesses experience cash-flow issues during their first few years of operation (and often beyond!).
 With much of their early investment going on setting up shop and recruiting staff, they are often reliant on external help simply to stay afloat.